Skip to content

 })

-3. Custom
+3. Plugin

-The custom configuration data is stored by key.
+The plugin configuration data is stored by key.
 This makes it easier to manage multiple configuration options.
 The resulting files can be found under your plugin name in the config/plugins directory inside the root SDK folder.

-type MyPluginCfg struct {
+type MyCustomConfig struct {

 Field1 string `json:"field1"`